 You must complete an RTA form, accompanied by an Out of Country form for your study abroad program (this must include a list of program participants).

-Upon approval, a local account will be set up for the program by the Office of International Affairs.
+Upon approval, a local account will be set up for the program by the Center for Global Engagement.
 This is where the money from student fees will be deposited and funds for the program will be dispersed from.
 Local accounts differ from State of Virginia accounts, in that purchases do not need to be made through the eVA system and the State of Virginia purchase card cannot be used.
 As such it is strongly recommended that all travel arrangements be made through an agency, or other means, that will invoice the bill and accept check or wire transfer for payment.
-In extenuating circumstances that check or wire transfer may not be accepted for payment, with approval from the Office of International Affairs, faculty leaders can pay with and be reimbursed for expenses incurred on personal credit cards from the program's local account.
+In extenuating circumstances that check or wire transfer may not be accepted for payment, with approval from the Center for Global Engagement, faculty leaders can pay with and be reimbursed for expenses incurred on personal credit cards from the program's local account.
 Faculty leaders will be responsible for any fees or interest incurred when using a personal credit card.
-All requests for payment or reimbursement for program expenses must be processed through the Office of International Affairs using the Program Payment Request form.
+All requests for payment or reimbursement for program expenses must be processed through the Center for Global Engagement using the Program Payment Request form.

 G. PAYMENTS FROM STUDENTS

-Once your local account is set up the Office of International Affairs will send faculty leaders Study Abroad Program Payment slips along with information needed to properly fill in the "program name" and "org".
-After students have been accepted to the program, by the Office of International Affairs, these payment slips can then be distributed to students for making program fee payments.
+Once your local account is set up the Center for Global Engagement will send faculty leaders Study Abroad Program Payment slips along with information needed to properly fill in the "program name" and "org".
+After students have been accepted to the program, by the Center for Global Engagement, these payment slips can then be distributed to students for making program fee payments.
 Be sure to fill out the "program name" and "org" lines on the form before distributing them to your students.
 Students should then turn in a Study Abroad Program Payment slips along with payment to the Office of Cashiering.
 The Cashiering Office cannot process payments without one of these slips accompanying each payment.
-Additional slips are available, for both faculty leaders and students, in the Office of International Affairs.
+Additional slips are available, for both faculty leaders and students, in the Center for Global Engagement.

 It is important to keep in mind that revenues collected must cover all program expenses for the group.
 Because of changing exchange rates, and unexpected occurrences, it is recommended that you build in a price buffer of about 5%.
 Use a currency converter to get a feel for the current exchange rate.
 Also, note that there is a refund policy in place that establishes a nonrefundable deposit.
 It also explains the financial consequences associated with a student dropping out of a program.

-It is required that faculty leaders submit required documents to the Office of International Affairs by the deadlines listed in the faculty leader checklist (below).
-Students will be registered with Department of State, STEP program, before departure.
+It is required that faculty leaders submit required documents to the Center for Global Engagement by the deadlines listed in the faculty leader checklist (below).
+Students will be registered with the Department of State, STEP program, before departure.
 It is also required that faculty register with the STEP.

 Students should also register themselves and indicate who information may be released to in an emergency.
 Listed below are also links to additional information about culture shock, disabilities, Center for Disease Control suggested vaccinations, and how to obtain a passport.